yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 ### Some simple bounds using the assumptions

-Furthermore, by using equation (5), we can immediately obtain the following inequalities:
+Next, in order to cancel out the cumbersome Bregman divergence terms, we bound them using quadratic functions.
+By using equation (5), we can immediately obtain the following inequalities:

   $$\alpha B_f(x^{k+1}, x^k)\leq \frac{\alpha \lambda}{2}||x^{k+1}-x^k||^2,$$